DHS-Soft-Hub/e-commerce-microservice-project/services/orders/Documentation/Api/GetOrders.md

 # GetOrders Endpoint

 ## Overview
-Retrieves all orders in the system.
-This endpoint returns a list of all orders with their complete information.
+Retrieves orders in the system with pagination support.
+This endpoint returns a paginated list of orders with complete information and pagination metadata.

 **Method**: `orders.Orders/GetOrders`
 **Type**: Unary RPC